-For voltage variations between 75 % and 120 % of the rated voltage or voltage range declared by the manufacturer, the system shall meet the requirements of this standard (see 7.9).
+For voltage variations between 85 % and 110 % of the rated voltage or voltage range declared by the manufacturer, the system shall meet the requirements of this document (see 7.9).

 At voltages lower than 75 % of the rated voltage the system shall comply with 8.2.2.